Wayde van Niekerk: Statistics

 Information from World Athletics profile, unless otherwise noted.

 Personal bests

-400 metres world record split times
+400 metre world record split times

-Van Niekerk ran the opening 200 metres in 20.5 seconds and the closing 200 metres in 22.5 seconds, giving a differential of 2.0 seconds.
-The 100-metre-long-section beginning after the first 100 metres was completed in 9.8 seconds.
+Van Niekerk ran the opening 200 metres in 20.54 seconds and the closing 200 metres in 22.49 seconds, giving a differential of 1.95 seconds.
+The 100-metre-long-section beginning after the first 100 metres was completed in 9.78 seconds.